 The accompanying unaudited interim consolidated financial statements of the Company have been prepared in accordance with GAAP for interim financial information as found in the ASC and ASUs of the FASB, and with the instructions to Form 10-Q and Article 10 of Regulation S-X promulgated by the SEC.
-In the opinion of management, the accompanying unaudited interim consolidated financial statements of the Company include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim consolidated financial statements) considered necessary to present fairly the Company's financial position as of March 31, 2021, and its results of operations and cash flows for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements of the Company include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim consolidated financial statements) considered necessary to present fairly the Company's financial position as of June 30, 2021, results of operations for the three and six months ended June 30, 2021 and 2020 and cash flows for the six months ended June 30, 2021 and 2020.
+Operating results for the six months ended June 30, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
 The unaudited interim consolidated financial statements presented herein do not contain the required disclosures under GAAP for annual financial statements.
-The accompanying unaudited interim consolidated financial statements should be read in conjunction with the annual audited financial statements and related notes as of and for the year ended December 31, 2020 filed with the SEC as part of the Company's Annual Report on Form 10-K on March 16, 2021.
+The accompanying unaudited consolidated interim financial statements should be read in conjunction with the annual audited financial statements and related notes as of and for the year ended December 31, 2020 filed with the SEC as part of the Company's Annual Report on Form 10-K on March 16, 2021.

-Use of Estimate
+Use of Estimates

 The preparation of unaudited interim consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of assets and liabilities at the date the financial statements and reported amounts of expense during the reporting period.
-The COVID-19 pandemic had no material impact on the Company's estimates and assumptions used in the preparation of the unaudited interim consolidated financial statements for the quarterly period ended March 31, 2021.
-However, the full extent to which the ongoing COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including sales, expenses, reserves and allowances, clinical studies, research and development costs and employee-related amounts, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19, governmental and business responses to the pandemic, further actions taken to contain or treat COVID-19, the ongoing economic impact on local, regional, national and international markets, and the speed of the anticipated economic recovery.
-Due to the uncertainty of factors surrounding these estimates or judgments, actual results may materially vary from estimates.
+The COVID-19 pandemic had no material impact on the Company's estimates and assumptions used in the preparation of the unaudited interim consolidated financial statements for the three and six months ended June 30, 2021.
+However, the full extent to which the ongoing COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including sales, expenses, reserves and allowances, clinical trials, research and development costs and employee-related amounts, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19, governmental and business responses to the pandemic, further actions taken to contain or treat COVID-19, the ongoing economic impact on local, regional, national and international markets, and the speed of the anticipated economic recovery.
+Due to the uncertainty of factors surrounding these estimates or judgments, actual results may materially vary from the Company's estimates.
 Estimates and assumptions are periodically reviewed, and the effects of revisions are reflected in the unaudited interim consolidated financial statements in the period they are determined.
-The Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material impacts to the consolidated financial statements in future reporting periods.
+The Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material impacts to the Company's consolidated financial statements in future reporting periods.